 - It is expensive to install boilers and radiant floor pipes.

 - You need to install radiant floor pipes.

 - Such heating systems take time to reach the desired temperature and operate slowly.

 7. Ground Source / Geothermal Heat Pump Systems

 Geothermal heat pumps are favored as they use renewable energy.
 Geothermal systems achieve heating and cooling requirements by circulating hot and cold water in the pipes underground.

-In summers, the refrigerant absorbs heat from the house and dumps it into a relatively calm ground.
+In summer, the refrigerant absorbs heat from the house and dumps it into the relatively cool ground.
 It is an eco-friendly mechanism for heating and cooling the home.